prakash-shekhar/notes/history/immigrationcorruption.md

 - Party members used fake names to get as many votes as possible.
 - Once a political machine got its candidates into office, it could take advantage of numerous opportunities for graft
 - **graft - political gain for personal use.**

+# Lesson 4
+## Advances in science and technology helped solve urban problems, including overcrowding.
+## American cities continue to depend on the results of scientific and technological research.

+### Skyscrapers
+- Architects could make larger buildings because:
+- - The development of internal steel skeletons to bear the weight.